Similkameen News Leader: The News Leader

 Elliott announced in June 2016 that his paper would soon cease publication.
 The June 7, 2016 issue carried full coverage of this as well and news that the last issue would be dated July 26, 2016.
 The 'final eight' issues were branded as Collector's Editions with historic features in each from the past almost twenty years of the Similkameen News Leader.

 Elliott was named a Paul Harris Fellow by the Princeton (British Columbia) Rotary Club on November 16, 2016 in honour of the contributions he had made to the community with the Similkameen News Leader.

 After 50 weeks had passed following the closure of the printed version of the News Leader, Elliott brought the brand back to life in social media providing frequent daily updates related to a wildfire in the area.
 The blaze, known as "10 Km NE of Princeton (K60643)," was discovered July 7, 2017 and grew to 3,300 HA.
 Local road closures, evacuation alerts and orders followed.
 The Similkameen News Leader gained a following from the coverage it provided along with The Similkameen Gazette, another online source servicing the region.

 Elliott was elected to Princeton Town Council as a Councillor on October 20, 2018.
 He was re-elected to his second four-year term on October 15, 2022.

+In June 2023, the Princeton Museum & Archives Society started to digitize the entire catalogue of Similkameen News Leader issues under agreement with former newspaper owner/publisher W. George Elliott.
+The intent of the project is to provide complete online access to all of the issues currently stored in the archives of the museum.
+All 948 editions of the Similkameen News Leader were scanned with the final issue completed on August 16, 2023.

+The Princeton Museum launched a new website February 1, 2024 which hosts the complete 940+ weekly digitized issues of the Similkameen News Leader.